artsy/artsy.github.io/_posts/2018-03-19-making-a-components-pod.markdown

 gem 'cocoapods-fix-react-native'
 ```

-Then run `bundle install`, and it will be added to your dependencies.
-Making it possible to reference
+Then run `bundle install` in the `Example` folder, which will set up `cocoapods` and `cocoapods-fix-react-native`
-`"cocoapods-fix-react-native"` in your `Podfile`.
+for your app.
+Making it possible to reference `"cocoapods-fix-react-native"` in your `Podfile`.

 We want to take the current Podfile and make sure that every React Native dependency comes from the folder in
-`node_modules.
-We can do this using the`:path` operator to redeclare where you can find each Pod.
+`node_modules`.
+We can do this using the `:path` operator to redeclare where you can find each Pod.

 Note: we also _extend_ the amount of subspecs for `'React'` in this Podfile via `subspecs: ['DevSupport']` - this is
 what provide the hot code reloading and other developer tools.
-You'll want this, it will mean that the example app can
+You'll want this, it will mean that the example app
-be used as a dev environment, and your main app will only get a production environment.
+can be used as a dev environment, and your main app will only get a production environment.

 So edit `Example/Podfile` to look like this: